-Or why not pass the seat onto a friend or family member who has a child old enough to use it?
+Why not pass the seat onto a friend or family member who has a child old enough to use it?
 As long as they’re happy to trust you that it’s not been in an accident, and it’s not too old or worn.

-If you have a car seat which have been involved in an accident, please take it to your local council recycling centre with the straps cut all the way through so it cannot be reused.
+If you have a car seat which has been involved in an accident, please take it to your local council recycling centre with the straps cut all the way through so it cannot be reused.

 We’re unable to accept used electrical items as we’re not resourced to safety (PAT) test them.
 In addition, many items like baby monitors start to deteriorate in performance after prolonged use and we don’t want to take a risk on items which families rely on.

 DEBRA in Crawley specialise in refurbishing and selling good quality furniture and electrical items, and they offer a collection service.
 For more information, please call 01293 277212.

 We don’t accept used bikes and scooters because we aren’t qualified to service them, and test brakes and gears.

 Bikes Revived in Crawley repair and relocate unwanted bicycles with the aim of helping people from all walks of life get out on two wheels and be an inclusive and empowering experience.

 Horley friends of St Catherine’s Hospice recycled bikes has a Facebook Page – they take old bikes, and service them to sell at reasonable prices, with all proceeds going towards St Catherine’s Hospice.

 Wardrobes, chest of drawers, feeding chairs, changing tables

 We don’t have the space to store these large items and often the families we are helping don’t have the space either.